 IS 101.
-CompTIA A+ Essentials and Applications
+CompTIA A+ Essentials and Applications (O)

 This course will enable the student to gain the knowledge required to assemble components based on customer requirements.
 The student will install and configure devices and software, learn basic networking and security principles, troubleshoot, replace and document defective components.
 The student will also gain appropriate customer support and soft skills; understand the basics of virtualization, desktop imaging, and deployment.
-Credits: 6 Note(s) This course replaces IN186-CompTIA A+ Essentials and Applications.
+Credits: 6.
+Note(s)This course replaces IN186-CompTIA A+ Essentials and Applications.
+O - This course is offered online.

 IS 102.
-Supporting Network Computers
+Supporting Network Computers (O)

 This course will enable the student to install, configure and maintain computers used on networks.
 The student will focus on a computer's participation in networks as either a network client or as a network server.
 This course is designed for those anticipating a career in network support or for those seeking professional certification.
-Credits: 3 Note(s) This course replaces IN133-Supporting Network Computers.
+Credits: 3 Note(s)This course replaces IN133-Supporting Network Computers.
+O - This course is offered online.

 IS 103.
-Information Technology Project Managment
+Information Technology Project Management (O)

 This course will enable the student to use a variety of project management techniques that can be applied in an information technology project context.
 The student will gain knowledge in the areas of integration management, scope management, time management, cost management, and quality management, which will serve as a foundation for an information technology project management position.
-Credits: 3 Note(s) This course replaces IN159-Information Technology Project Management.
+Credits: 3 Note(s)This course replaces IN159-Information Technology Project Management.
+O - This course is offered online.